Counting The Cost

 • What you are currently doing, e.g., attending school, pursuing a career, volunteering at church.

-• What you would like to do in the future, e.g., desires, goals, dreams.
+• Everything you want to do, e.g., desires, goals, dreams.

 • Your victories, e.g., achievements, accolades, successes, things you are proud of.

-• Your baggage, e.g., past mistakes, failures, disappointments, things you are not proud of.
+• Your baggage, e.g., past mistakes, failures, disappointments, things you regret.

 • The problems currently facing you.